01

 Once you feel settled, we’ll move through our meeting at your own pace and direction and:

-• Spend some time with stories and memories of the person you’ve lost.
+- Spend time with stories and memories of the person you’ve lost.

 Please allow 2 hours.